gamemanual0/gm0/source/docs/robot-design/power-transmission/gears.rst

 Advantages
 ----------

-* **Gears are a solid and proven power transmission method**.
+- **Gears are a solid and proven power transmission method**.
 Early examples of gears date back to the 4th century BC, so you’re using technology with millennia of development behind it.
-When it comes to gears, there’s not much that we haven’t figured out. * **Gears are simple to use with both channel and extrusion**.
+When it comes to gears, there’s not much that we haven’t figured out.

-* On channel, your gears are already spaced correctly - you just need to choose the right pair of gears.
-Extrusion gives you even more flexibility - just slide your gears into mesh, and you can have whatever ratio you want. * **Gears can give you big reductions in small areas**.
+- **Gears are simple to use with both channel and extrusion**.
+On channel, your gears are already spaced correctly - you just need to choose the right pair of gears.
+Extrusion gives you even more flexibility - just slide your gears into mesh, and you can have whatever ratio you want.

-* Depending on the gear combination, one can achieve big ratios in reduction in very small spaces (for example, a 10 tooth gear and a 100 tooth gear will take much less space than a 10 tooth sprocket and a 100 tooth sprocket). * **Gears require no tensioning.
+- **Gears can give you big reductions in small areas**.
+Depending on the gear combination, one can achieve big ratios in reduction in very small spaces (for example, a 10 tooth gear and a 100 tooth gear will take much less space than a 10 tooth sprocket and a 100 tooth sprocket).

-* Once the spacing is correct, the gears will operate quickly**.
+- **Gears require no tensioning: once the spacing is correct, the gears will operate quickly**.
 Unlike chain or belt, there is nothing further transferring the power, which cuts out the need to properly tension chain or belt.
 This of course has the drawback of not being able to transfer power far distances.

 Disadvantages
 -------------

-* **Sometimes, the ratio you want might not be easy to build**.
+- **Sometimes, the ratio you want might not be easy to build**.
 Channel spacing limits gear ratios, but this can be circumvented with compound ratios and a bit of creativity.
-* **Long distance power transfer is impractical with gears**.
+- **Long distance power transfer is impractical with gears**.
 If you need to transfer power long distances, gear combinations can become complicated very quickly, so belt/chain is preferrable.
-* **Meshing gears can be tricky**.
+- **Meshing gears can be tricky**.
 It’s only made worse by the sensitivity of a gear mesh.
 However, channels do solve this problem, providing pre-spaced holes to easily mesh your gears.
 Do keep in mind that gear mesh may not be perfect, even with channel.
-* **Gears usually wear faster than sprockets** if there is too much friction between the gears.
+- **Gears usually wear faster than sprockets** if there is too much friction between the gears.
 Teams can use white lithium grease or similar lubricant to help remedy this problem.

 .. figure:: images/gears/11115-gear-dt.png
    :alt: A gear-based drivetrain by 11115, Gluten Free